January 2 – 30, 2018 (Winter)

 Mostly though, we hiked.
 Our favorites trips were full-day affairs along broad swaths of coastline:From Marsalforn to Dwejra From Marsalforn to Ramla From Xlendi to Mgarr

-Each of these hikes was breathtaking and memorable, but they were far from rare.
+Each of these hikes was breathtaking and memorable, but they were far from unique.
 Nearly every day we walked; past the salt pans, along crumbling roads, on top of caves, and up a hill with a towering “Christ the Redeemer“-like statue.
 We walked to Victoria (known to locals as Rabat, but renamed by the British, of course, during their occupation) multiple times, taking our time to ramble through the smaller streets in the old center.
 Above the entire city, the Cittadella can’t be missed.
 We wandered the walls, which were free to access.
 The sweeping views of the island alone were worth the price of admission.

 Food & Drink

 Although restaurants were rarely open, the three (!) grocery stores in Marsalforn maintained regular hours and clustered just a couple blocks away from our apartment.
 Lighthouse Supermarket, Galea, and Ta’ Dirjanu had just about everything we needed.
 That didn’t stop us from venturing further to Lidl, Arkadia, and the Duke in Victoria or Daily Fresh in Xewkija.
 For a wider variety of meat Cini Tal Mija, also in Xewkija, had us covered.
 Fresh local rabbit and smoked duck breast made up for the extra walking.
-We prepared the rabbit according to a Maltese recipe, a tomato-based stew that got better the longer it sat in our fridge.
+We prepared the rabbit according to a Maltese recipe, a tomato-based stew that got better the longer it aged in our fridge.
 Already big fans of duck, throwing ham-like chunks of it into omelets and scrambles pretty much made our mornings.
 On our last day in town, Lighthouse had fresh lamb steaks, which we seared on the stovetop.Carbs are central to Maltese cuisine.
 Given the proximity to Sicily, it was only natural that staples included pizza and pasta.
 We found a good locally-made frozen pizza with goat cheese and Maltese sausage for the days we couldn’t be bothered to cook.
 The most popular snack on the island must be pastizzi, a ricotta- or pea-filled pastry made with flaky, filo-like dough.
 Every bakery offered them and for shockingly low (€0.25 or so) prices.
 Right next to those are qassatat, cone-shaped pot pies filled with cheese or veggies.
 For dessert, imqaret fits the bill.
 These deep-fried date bars are akin to an upscale Fig Newton.

 Though Gozo has less than 26 square miles of land, it produces a remarkable number* of quality foodstuffs.
 Ta’ Mena Estate, midway between Marsalforn and Victoria, was a veritable smörgåsbord of locally-sourced goodies.
 We stopped by to check out their wines and walked out with an armful of merchandise: fresh goat and sheep cheeses, jams, that famous Gozitan sea salt, and konserva, a tomato paste thickened with sugar and sea salt that was delicious on toast or in pasta sauce.
 And of course, wine!
 Every one we sampled was perfectly drinkable, but our taste buds especially adored their oaked Marsamena Gozo Riserva.
 At just €8.50 a bottle, it was a steal.
 We bought a substantial number of those, and a couple of their basic table wines (just €3.50) for our simpler meals.